Jordan Galtier

-Jordan Galtier (born 22 March 1989 in Villeneuve-d'Ascq) is a former French professional footballer and current head coach of Sub19 of AC Ajaccio (France L2).
+Jordan Galtier (born 22 March 1989 in Villeneuve-d'Ascq) is a former French professional footballer.
+He is currently assistant coach at the French Ligue 1 club Toulouse.

 Career

-Galtier previously played professional for FC Girondins de Bordeaux, Étoile Fréjus Saint-Raphaël, AC Arles-Avignon and Lège-Cap-Ferret.
+Galtier previously played professional for Bordeaux, Fréjus Saint-Raphaël, Arles-Avignon and Lège-Cap-Ferret.

+In January 2008, he was called up for a training camp with the French under-21 futsal team for a four-day camp.

 He made six appearances in Ligue 2 for Arles-Avignon between 2011 and 2013.

 Personal life

 Galtier was born in France and is of Romani descent.
+He is the son of Christophe Galtier.